 “ ‘I am a fair skinned, skinny Malaysian Singaporian.’” she covers her face laughing, “I can’t believe I wrote that.”

 The letters in the beginning were very formal.
 She addressed him as “Brother David.”
-They were terse and cut straight to the facts.
+They were calculated and cut straight to the facts.
 After marriage, ‘Brother David’ became “My Beloved Husband,” and the letters began to carry an emotional weight they never had before.

 I see a letter in David’s hand and ask him if I can take a photo of it.
 He puts it down for me, but Nor quickly points at a part in it and blushes.